 If you are growing sweet peas dead heading is time well spent and is most important for sweet peas.
 If you have wondered why your sweet peas have stopped flowering early in the season, chances are they have not been dead headed and if you look closely there will be seed pods on the plant where there should be more flowers.

 By June, Clematis montana has finished flowering.
-This is one of the few Clematis which does not require pruning to encourage flowering, but it is vigorous and can be a bit of a monster.
-If it has grown too large, June after flowering is the time to prune it back to a manageable size.
-The fact that the C. montana does not require pruning makes it easier to grow and it gives a marvellous display in spring.
-Some of the Montanas, are scented, for example, C. montana 'elizabeth' illustrated left which is vanilla scented.
+It is one of the few Clematis which does not require pruning, but it is vigorous.
+If it has grown too large after flowering is the time to prune it back to a manageable size.
+The fact that the C. montana does not require pruning makes it easier to grow.
+Some C. Montanas are scented, C. montana 'elizabeth' illustrated right which is vanilla scented.

 This is a safe time to prune shrubs which have already flowered such as Spiraea, Choisya, Camellia, Deutzia, Philadelphus.
 Prune to reducesize, take out weedy branches, and to reduce leading shoots to make the shrub more bushy.
 I also prune at the bottom of the shrub to lift the branch canopy to allow more light and air for the plants growing around the shrub.If needed, you can also hard prune Rhododendrons after flowering which could be May, June or July depending on the variety.
 If the shrub has grown too big prune it back.
 It will look very bare and sorry for itself but after a few months will re grow.
 The shrub in the image left had grown over a path and was cut back hard to bare wood in parts.
 The light green is the new growth has come back very strong and already covered the pruned area.If you are renovating it is a good idea to do this over a period of 2-3 years cutting back a bit each year.
 If you are dead heading Rhododendrons, take care do not remove the embryo buds behind.